Addressing the gas kinetics Boltzmann equation with branching-path statistics: The harmonic trap without local equilibrium

-\paragraph{There is not a lot to illustrate} in the previous section: in the \SupprANDY{described }physical case\ANDY{ described}, the proposed algorithm has zero variance.
-There are of course a lot of possible modifications of \SupprANDY{the }algorithm \ref{algo:ht-simple} which break \ANDY{with }this state of affairs.
-We have however chosen to modify the physical case under study\SupprANDY{;}\ANDY{, as it seemed}\SupprANDY{as it was seeming} pointless to present a new algorithm, with the only noticeable characteristic \SupprANDY{to be}\ANDY{being} less efficient than the previous one.

-The physical case of this section is a mix between the case of the previous section and the BKW mode.
-We suppose the same external force field, and the same first moments at the initial time, as in section \ref{sec:ht}.
-But now, at the initial condition, at each point of space the distribution of speeds is the BKW mode \SupprANDY{one}\ANDY{distribution} at maximal disequilibrium.
-This means\SupprANDY{,}\ANDY{ that} at every point of space the initial distribution of speeds is the one described in Eq.~\eqref{eq:bkw-max-disequilibrium}, translated and scaled to accord with the density, peculiar speed, and temperature prescribed at initial time $t=0$ by Eq.~\eqref{eq:ht-moments}.
+\paragraph{We now test} a case where the initial distribution is outside the collision operator kernel, and follows the BKW mode distribution at maximal disequilibrium, still keeping the same first moments at each position $\rr$.
+This means that at every point of space the initial distribution of velocities is the one described in Eq.~\eqref{eq:bkw-max-disequilibrium}, translated and scaled to accord with the density, peculiar speed, and temperature prescribed at initial time $t=0$ by Eq.~\eqref{eq:ht-moments}.
+We have chosen $\rcqm = \frac{9}{41}$ and $\phaz = 0$ (which is also the choice displayed in Fig.~\ref{fig:ht-periodic-breathing} and explained at the end of Par.~\ref{sec:ht-physical situation}; the other parameters $\raid$, $n$, and $\cqmeq$ drop by non-dimensionalization).
+For the collision model, we have chosen again, for the sake of simplicity, the isotropic Maxwell model; the differential collision cross section equals $\sedf = \kappa / (4 \pi g)$, with $\kappa$ such that $\frac{n \, \kappa \,\raid^2}{\cqmeq^3} = 3$.

-After the initial condition, the system will evolve in a different way \SupprANDY{than what}\ANDY{to that}\SupprANDY{ is} explained in section \ref{sec:ht}.
-The differences appear even in \SupprANDY{the }macroscopic quantities.
-As far as the authors know, there is today no \SupprANDY{available }symbolic description \ANDY{available }of the evolution of our system.
-Nevertheless, two limiting situations are easily described: \begin{itemize} \item If the cross-sections are null (\emph{ie} there are no collisions), the evolution of the system is made only by ballistic transport.
-This is symbolically calculable, in a\SupprANDY{n} harmonic force field. \item If the cross-sections are not null, the final state of the gas is exactly the oscillating state described in the previous section \ref{sec:ht}, in \SupprANDY{the }Eq.~\eqref{eq:ht-moments}.
-This can be demonstrated using the collisional invariants existing in our system.
-Considering these, the only state belonging to the collision operator kernel that the system can reach is the one described in Eq.~\eqref{eq:ht-moments}. \end{itemize}
+After the initial condition, the system evolution will be different from the case in Sec.~\ref{sec:ht}.
+The differences even appear in macroscopic quantities.
+As far as the authors know, there is no current explicit description available for this evolution.
+Nevertheless, two limit situations are easily described: \begin{itemize} \item If the cross sections are null (i.e., there are no collisions), the evolution of the system is due only to ballistic transport in the harmonic force field.
+This is explicitly calculable. \item If the cross sections are not null, the final state of the gas is exactly the oscillating state described in the previous section in Eq.~\eqref{eq:ht-moments}~; the collisional invariants in the system ensure that it is the only state belonging to the collision operator kernel that the system can reach. \end{itemize}